fiberhood/MorphleLogic/README.md

     make openlane

-If the project is going to be built using the yellow cells as black boxes, then they have to be generated first:
+Currently the project is going to be built using the yellow cells as black boxes, so they have to be generated first:

     make morphle_ycell

-The next step (which is the first non optional one) is to generate all the files for the example project:
+The next step is to generate *user_project_wrapper* which now directly includes all the yellow cell macros and other logic from *user_proj_example* instead of just wires.

-    make user_proj_example

-Note that this uses files generated in the *user_project_wrapper* subproject (definition files that help the included subproject know where the pins will go) even though that uses this one.
-It is not bad as circular dependencies go.

     make user_project_wrapper